tugglecore/rust-tracing-primer/README.md

 TRACE server{client.addr=106.42.126.8:56975} request{path="/" method=PUT}: closing connection
 ```

-The special sauce of the `tracing` crate is to provide structured context via a concept it calls spans.
-If you loved what you seen so far then continue reading this primer.
+The special sauce of the `tracing` crate is to provide structured context for logs via a concept it calls spans.
+If you loved what you seen so far then continue reading.

 ## Fundamental Blocks of Tracing